StarRocks/starrocks/docs/en/deployment/downgrade.md

    > **CAUTION**
    >
    > The ALTER SYSTEM CREATE IMAGE statement is supported in v2.5.3 and later.
-In ealrier versions, you need to create a meatadata snapshot by restarting the Leader FE.
+In earlier versions, you need to create a meatadata snapshot by restarting the Leader FE.

 2. Navigate to the working directory of the FE node and stop the node.